rossumai/university/docs/learn/master-data-hub/configuration-examples.md

 ## Best match with default fallback initial match returns no records

-Selects a first record (best match) if the first $match query returns any results and keeps empty ("") record on second position in the dropdown list, otherwise selects the empty ("") default record and appends all records returned by the last "unionWith" query.
-Allows to use "best_match" in all circumstances - ie confident and non-confident matching in a single query.
+The following example selects a first record (the best match) if the first `$match` query returns any results and keeps empty (`""`) record on second position in the dropdown list.
+If the first `$match` query returns no results, it selects the empty (`""`) default record and appends all records returned by the last `$unionWith` query.

+It essentially allows using `best_match` strategy in all circumstances—i.e., confident and non-confident matching in a single query.

 ```json
 {